 - Avoid administering the vaccine to pregnant females.
 If a girl has already had one or two shots before she became pregnant, delay the other shots until she completes her pregnancy.

-- Assist young women to make their follow-up appointments and remind them of upcoming visits when possible.
+- Assist young women and men to make their follow-up appointments and remind them of upcoming visits when possible.

 - Tell young women that the HPV vaccine does not take the place of routine gynecological care and Pap tests.
 They should still make their appointments for Pap tests.

 - Similar to other vaccines, not all recipients of the HPV vaccine will be protected.

 - Explain to young women that condoms offer some protection against HPV, but that avoiding sexual contact is the only way to completely protect oneself from HPV.